ProgrammerAL/ProgrammerAlSite/src/ProgrammerAl.Site.Content/BlogPosts/20230521-EvaluatingContainerRegistries.md

 ---

 ## TL;DR
 This post is a feature comparison of Container Registries hosted by different companies.
 The comparison is specific to the requirements of a project I'm working on.
-My final decision was to use the DigitalOcean Container Registry.
+My final decision was to use the DigitalOcean Container Registry service.

 ## Docker Registries